Loading...

 Stay Hydrated

-Drink water before and during your meal, as staying hydrated can aid in the regulation of blood sugar levels.
+Drink plenty of water before and during your meal.
+Proper hydration aids in digestion and helps regulate blood sugar levels.

 healthspan-mbl